-So after a year of biomedical studies I took a drastic decision, decided the field must not be for me, took a 360 degree turn, and dove into architecture for the next 18 years on a friend’s recommendation.
-Architecture fully realized my curiosity and creativity but it did not meet my need to support the lives of those challenged by physical disabilities.
+So after a year of biomedical studies, I took a drastic decision, decided the field must not be for me, took a 360-degree turn, and dove into architecture for the next 18 years on a friend’s recommendation.
+Architecture fully realized my curiosity and creativity, but it did not meet my need to support the lives of those challenged by physical disabilities.
 So I slowly returned to my real passion in my free-time, finally quit architecture in 2009, and opened a private practice in hypnotherapy for chronic disease in 2011.

-I began to take interest in using my skills for multiple sclerosis (MS) in early 2013.
+I began to take an interest in using my skills for multiple sclerosis (MS) in early 2013.
 I was surprised that very little research had been done on hypnosis and MS and what little I did find was mainly focused on pain management.
 I knew, from my experience with allergies and other diseases, that way more could be done.
 So I took it upon myself to create a program specifically for MS. For that, I quit everything else I was doing and dedicated 2 1/2 years to studying, interviewing and researching, testing and designing the most effective combination of mind-based therapies, hypnotherapy, neurolinguistic programming (NLP) and Gestalt therapy, for healing multiple sclerosis by healing the psycho-social factors behind the disease.
 The result is the Healing Multiple Sclerosis Program.

-“What I have learned and experienced through my clients over and over again is that our bodies are organic beings that respond and reflect our emotions, our thoughts, and our views about ourselves – our core beliefs or what I refer to as “mental patterns”.
+“What I have learned and experienced through my clients over and over again is that our bodies are organic beings that respond and reflect our emotions, our thoughts, and our views about ourselves – our core beliefs or what I refer to as “mental patterns.”
 When you break down those negative patterns and change them, you change what is being expressed in the body and return to health.”